CNP-CIIMAR/bioinformatics-utilities/README.md

 ##Ensure you have Python installed.

 #Install the required Python libraries using pip:

 ```bash
 pip install pandas biopython
 ```
 Set Your Email for Entrez:

-Update the Entrez.email variable in the script with your email address.
+# Update the Entrez.email variable in the script with your email address.
 This is required by NCBI to identify the user.

 ## Functionality
 # Fetch Genome Information:

 The script reads protein accession numbers from the input file.
 For each accession number, it uses efetch to fetch genome IDs (RefSeq or INSDC).

 The results are saved in the specified genome output file.
-Fetch Taxonomic Information:
+# Fetch Taxonomic Information:

-The script reads the genome output file.
+- The script reads the genome output file.
-For each protein accession, it fetches the species and taxonomic lineage using Entrez.
+- For each protein accession, it fetches the species and taxonomic lineage using Entrez.
-The results are stored in a pandas DataFrame and saved as a tab-separated values (TSV) file in the specified taxonomic output file.
+- The results are stored in a pandas DataFrame and saved as a tab-separated values (TSV) file in the specified taxonomic output file.

 ## Example

-Input File (input.txt)
+- Input File (input.txt)
-Copiar código

 NP_000507.1
 NP_001123456.1